ahmetkwwkx88/Trying-something-new-idk-what-im-doing-/README.md

 do I really think I'm a tyrant because of removing a bottle from the fridge?
 These thoughts are my daily life
 Every action I take, I have these feelings I have these thoughts of that they're alive.
 Everything is alive.
+I don't know when started it.
+I don't remember a time where I didn't have these thoughts.